-As they say the devil is in the details.
+As they say, the devil is in the details.
 Linea started looking for a solution and a number of solutions came up, Skubana, DEAR Inventory and Cin7.
-Out of all these solutions, Cin7 seemed to be the only solution that could solve all the requirements of Linea’s.
+Out of all these solutions, Cin7 seemed to be the only solution that could solve all the requirements of Linea.

-Unfortunately it turned into a mess that left them feeling quite jaded with the whole process.
+Unfortunately, it turned into a mess that left them feeling quite jaded about the whole process.
 The owner reached out to his accountant from Catching Clouds, who in turn reached out to us to assist.

 WhichAddOn basically had to re-implement Cin7 from scratch.
-Cin7 did a good job in connecting all the different solutions, but they did not configure the solution to meet the Linea teams custom requirements.
+Cin7 did a good job of connecting all the different solutions, but they did not configure the solution to meet the Linea teams custom requirements.